Developers-for-Developers/.github/profile/README.md

 ### Build.
 Share.
 Connect.
 <img width="1600" height="600" alt="image" src="https://github.com/user-attachments/assets/c258a268-6b5e-4b02-b8d0-d4f448f4cfe3" />

-Dev4Dev is an emerging organisation for developers who care about making useful things and making them together.
+Dev4Dev is an emerging young organisation for developers who care about making useful things and making them together.

 We aim to bring builders, open-source contributors, researchers, and curious people into the same room to exchange ideas, build projects, and share what we learn.